Aulteran/Course-ICS4U-Notes/README.md

 An intro to classes and objects
 - Modeling Objects
 - Using Python Classes
+### Unit 4 - PyGame
+Make games lol.
+This uses OOP.
+There is only one note available for this unit.
+- Game window and loop
+- Sprites, images, movement, and objects
+- Game coded logic
 ## Submitted Work
-Instructions attached at top of each file.
+Instructions are attached at the top of all files.
 ### Assignments
 1. [Clickbait Generator](https://github.com/Aulteran/Course-ICS4U-Notes/blob/main/Assignment1_Clickbait_Gen.py)
 2. [Caesar Cypher](https://github.com/Aulteran/Course-ICS4U-Notes/blob/main/Assignment2_Caeser_Cypher.py)